 The DRC monitors all courses.
 It regularly asks students to evaluate courses and their instructors.
-It keeps statistics and data about all past and present CS https://www.cs.cmu.edu/afs/cs/academic/committee/drc/drc.html Authentication is required to access the DRC webpage.

-PhD students, discusses issues and problems that are specific to CS PhD students, and makes minor policy decisions that do not require the attention of all the faculty and students.
+It keeps statistics and data about all past and present CS PhD students, discusses issues and problems that are specific to CS PhD students, and makes minor policy decisions that do not require the attention of all the faculty and students.